gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Handle_Custom_Extension_Request.md

   }
 }
 ```
 {% endraw %}

-Each field in this example indicates the following.
+The fields used in the example above represent the following information:

-* `version`: The message format version of the current custom extension is v0.1.0.
+* `version`: The current version of the custom extension message format is v0.1.0.
-* `session`: **This is a new session**.
-It contains the session ID and user details (ID, accessToken) for the new session.
+* `session`: As a **new session**, this contains the session ID to use for new sessions and user information (ID, accessToken).
-* `context`: This provides details of the client device.
-It contains the device ID and details of the default device user.
+* `context`: Information on the client device containing device ID and basic user information.
-* `request`: The request type is `LaunchRequest`.
-It notifies that the current extension has started.
-It does not contain analysis details of the user's speech input.
+* `request`: As a `LaunchRequest` type request, it notifies of the start of using the extension.
+It does not contain the analysis of the user utterance.

-### Handling IntentRequest {#HandleIntentRequest}
+### Handling an IntentRequest {#HandleIntentRequest}

-[`IntentRequest`](/CEK/References/CEK_API.md#CustomExtIntentRequest) is used when CEK forwards user requests to your extension according to the predefined [interaction model](/DevConsole/Guides/CEK/Define_Interaction_Model.md).
-You can use `IntentRequest` for both one-time request and multi-turn request.
+[`IntentRequest` type](/CEK/References/CEK_API.md#CustomExtIntentRequest) of request is used by the CEK to send user requests to the extension based on the predefined [interaction model](/Design/Design_Guideline_For_Extension.md#DefineInteractionModel). `IntentRequest` is sent to the extension when the user makes a command by specifying the extension call name or when the user makes a command without specifying the extension call name after the `LaunchRequest` is generated.
+For example, if the user says "Order a pizza from Pizzabot” or starts the service with another command and then says a command, like “Order pizza”, CEK sends a `IntentRequest` type request to the extension providing the pizza delivery service. `IntentRequest` type request is also used when handling multi-turn dialog requests as well as single-turn requests.

-When the message type is IntentRequest, `request.type` field is set to `"IntentRequest"`.
-You can check the name of the intent and analysis details of the user's speech input from the `request.intent` field.
-Analyze the field, process the user request, and return a [response message](#ReturnCustomExtensionResponse).
+In the IntentRequest type message, the `request.type` field has a `"IntentRequest"` value.
+You can find the name of the called intent and the analysis of utterance information in the `request.intent` field.
+After handling the user request by analyzing this field, you can send the [response message](#ReturnCustomExtensionResponse).

-This is an example of an `IntentRequest` type message.
+Below is an example of a `IntentRequest` type request message.

 {% raw %}
 ```json
 {
   "version": "0.1.0",